The key to reducing application stress and getting apps done on time is organization, as many successful college applicants will testify.

 |Confirm application arrived.||E-mail or call admissions office to confirm receipt.||Two weeks after app. is sent||Feb 1|

 Create a Command Center.
-In the midst of the torrent of demands that descend on your junior and senior years, you need the serenity that comes from knowing exactly where all your college application stuff is located.
-Decide where you will keep your folders, calender, charts, etc. Just as long as it is not the bottom of your backpack or somewhere under your laundry.
+Decide where you will keep your folders, calendar, charts, etc. Just make sure it isn't the bottom of your backpack or under your laundry.

-Find out your high school's process for sending transcripts and recommendations.
-You don't want to miss any deadlines or do a rushed job just because you "didn't know" how requests should be submitted and when they are due.
+Find out your high school's process and timeline for sending transcripts and recommendations.
+You don't want to miss deadlines just because you "didn't know" how requests should be submitted and when they are due.

 - Take a look at Get to Know the Common Application for an overview of this widely used application service.